What Is Cosmism?

 I've said Cosmism is a practical philosophy.
 What I mean by a "practical philosophy" is, in essence, a world-view and value-system -- but one that, in addition to containing abstract understanding, provides concrete guidance to the issues we face in our lives.

 Like any other world-view and/or value system, Cosmism is not something that can be scientifically or mathematically proven to be "correct"; it is something that an individual or group may adopt, or not.
-Obviously I think Cosmism worthy of adoption, or I wouldn't be writing a manifesto about it.
+Obviously I think Cosmism worthy of adoption, or I wouldn't be writing a Manifesto about it.

 The currently standard world-views and value-systems will, I suggest, not only fail to survive this transition, but -- worse yet -- fail terribly as guides as we pass through it.
 Cosmism is far better suited to guide us as these changes unfold.